graphcore/tutorials/tutorials/popvision/tut1_instrumentation/README.md

 ![PopVision System Analyser screenshot of instrumented mnist loss, accuracy & cpuload](./screenshots/mnist_instrumented_loss_accuracy_cpuload.png)

 This is a very simple use case for adding instrumentation.
 The PopVision trace instrumentation library (libpvti) provides other functions, classes & methods to instrument your Python and C++ code.
-For more information please see the <a href=https://docs.graphcore.ai/projects/graphcore-popvision-user-guide/en/latest/system/system.html#using-the-libpvti-api>PVTI library section in the PopVision User Guide</a>.
+For more information please see the [PVTI library documentation](https://docs.graphcore.ai/projects/libpvti/en/latest/index.html).

 Copyright (c) 2020 Graphcore Ltd. All rights reserved.